 - 1.1 The large Site is located within an established and mixed urban environment.
-The former Teacher's College established a distinctive character that contributes to the diversity and richness of the neighbourhood. - 1.2 The characteristics of the Site, including its large scale, established buildings, and vegetation, present a number of opportunities and constraints to accommodating a comprehensive care retirement village.
+The former Teachers' College, including its use, layout and buildings, established a distinctive character that contributed to the diversity and richness of the neighbourhood.
+While many of the former buildings have been removed, the legacy of the Teachers' College continues to define the Site as a landmark in the urban landscape. - 1.2 The characteristics of the Site, including its large scale, established buildings, and vegetation, present a number of opportunities and constraints to accommodating a comprehensive care retirement village.
 These opportunities and constraints have informed the design process for the Proposed Village.